Kopassus: Special Forces Training and Education Center

-It provides other specialist courses, which are also open to members of the Army out of Kopassus such as: Hunting Company, Scuba, Rock-climbing, Demolition, Path-Finder and Sniper.
+The SFTEC provides other specialist courses, which are also open to serving members of the Army outside of the Kopassus such as: Hunting Company, Scuba, Rock-climbing, Demolition, Path-Finder and Sniper.

 Commando Training

-The Commando education and training lasts for approximately seven months (28 weeks) which is divided into three stages.
+The Commando education and training course lasts for approximately seven months (28 weeks) which is divided into three stages.
 The first phase of the implementation of the education is conducted on the base for 18 weeks, the second stage all participants will be released in the forest and the mountains twice each for 6 weeks, and the next stage of the third stage ends with a 4-week sea-swamp stage.
-The 97th batch of the Commando Education had first initial participants as many as 251 personnel, who successfully passed through commando education and inaugurated as a special forces commando of 214 personnel.
+The 97th batch of the Commando training course had first initial participants as many as 251 personnel, 214 of which successfully passed through said course and inaugurated as a special forces commando.
 Phases are as shown below: